Gone with the Wind by Margaret Mitchell

 It was illustrated with stills from the movie starring Clark Gable and Vivian Leigh.
 It was issued both in wraps (softcover) and in hardcover with dust jacket.

 Book Club editions generally have less pages (while the trade edition had 1037 pages) and do not state any printings on copyright page.
+If it has the date in roman numerals it is a book club edition.

 The first edition book is often sold with later printing or facsimile dust jackets.
 Watch out for those who state that their book is a First Edition without providing these points.